joomengine/jcb-documentation/078-How-to-Add-a-Form-to-a-Site-View.md

 > [00:00:10](https://www.youtube.com/watch?v=UVICsD82oWk&t=00h00m10s)

 In this tutorial, we demonstrate how to **add a form to a Site View** in Joomla Component Builder (JCB).
-The process follows Joomla’s **MVC structure** and JCB’s automated generation workflow.
+The process follows Joomla's **MVC structure** and JCB's automated generation workflow.

-While it’s possible to manually add a form to a Site View, **the Joomla best practice** is to use an **Admin View as a Site View**, since Joomla’s core architecture expects form submissions to originate from such views.
+While it's possible to manually add a form to a Site View, **the Joomla best practice** is to use an **Admin View as a Site View**, since Joomla's core architecture expects form submissions to originate from such views.

 ---